Dell-Networking/ansible-role-dellos-flow-monitor/README.md

 This role facilitates configuring ACL flow-based monitoring attributes.
 Flow-based mirroring is a mirroring session in which traffic matches specified policies that are mirrored to a destination port.
 Port-based mirroring maintains a database that contains all monitoring sessions (including port monitor sessions).
 This role is abstracted for dellos10.

 The ACL flow-based role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in Dell EMC Networking OS connection variables, or the *provider* dictionary.
+You can use any of the built-in OS connection variables.

 Installation
 ------------